Euclides Cabral

-Euclides Da Silva Cabral (born 5 January 1999) is a Portuguese footballer who plays as a full-back for Swiss Challenge League side Xamax.
+Euclides Da Silva Cabral (born 5 January 1999) is a Portuguese footballer who plays as a full-back for Botola Pro side Hassania Agadir in Morocco.

 Club career

 On 20 January 2021, he signed a one-and-a-half-year contract with St. Gallen.

 On 30 August 2023, he signed for League of Ireland Premier Division side Shelbourne until the end of their season in November.

 On 26 April 2024, Xamax announced that Cabral would join the club for the upcoming season.
 He thus returned to Switzerland to play in the Swiss Challenge League, the second tier of Swiss football.

 Personal life

-Cabral was born in Portugal and is of Cape Verdean descent.
+Cabral was born in Portugal and is of Cape Verdean and Santomean descent.
 He is the cousin of the footballer Gelson Martins.